 1. What Are Your Reasons?

-There are many good reasons why people want to get window tint in Florida.
+why people want to get window tint in Florida.
 What are yours?

 For some, it's purely aesthetics.
 They love the look of tinted windows and value the privacy for themselves, their passengers, and their belongings.

 What about keeping your car cooler here in the Sunshine State?
-If you park your car in direct sun on a hot day, the interior temperature can climb as high as 172 degrees.
+If you park your car in direct sun on a hot day, the interior temperature can climb

 Window tint can keep your car's interior cooler on those hot summer days.
 No more blasting the AC for 10 minutes before you can comfortably get into your vehicle!